 Casting on film and video projects is the process of picking the right person for every role in a production...

 And ideally testing how they will perform when in front of a camera in that role.
-Will they bring it to life and be able to add the right little touches to turn a character into a person – and hopefully bring something more to take them beyond what the script calls for?
+Will they bring it to life and be able to add the right little touches to turn a character into a person?
+As well as hopefully bring something more to take them beyond what the script calls for?

-We have spaces in San Francisco and San Jose, as well as our studio in Santa Cruz, that we hold specifically for casting calls.
-That way we don’t have to ask a potential talent to travel 50 miles to take their chances at being picked from a call that might have 30 individuals who make it past the initial pictures and phone call.
+We have spaces in San Francisco and San Jose, as well as our studio in Santa Cruz, held specifically for casting calls.
+That way we don’t have to ask a potential talent to travel 50 miles to take their chances at being picked from a call.
 These are great facilities to have on call, and make life easier for everyone (and can also be used for meetings, but not usually production).

-As with everything that we do, we try to work very closely with our clients at every stage of this process – and where that is either not possible or not considered desirable (just do it…) then we make sure that we provide appropriate feedback on the best options before jumping to decisions.
+As with everything that we do, we try to work very closely with our clients at every stage of this process.
+Where that is either not possible or not considered desirable, then we make sure that we provide appropriate feedback before jumping to decisions.